 Detailed statistics about Google reveal Maps, Docs, Search, Google+, Calendar, Gmail, YouTube, and many more sitting in a single repository, accessible by all company engineers.
 Imagine 25,000 people working as a single mind, accessing common knowledge bases and galaxies of already written code.

 20. Google’s version control system is called Piper.

-Piper, in Potvin’s words, spans as much as 10 Google data centers.
+In Potvin’s words, Piper spans as many as 10 Google data centers.
 85 TB of data.
 45,000 repository changes (commits) per day.
 15 million lines of code appearing in 250,000 different files every week.

-They haven’t landed on Pluto yet, but Google projects are pretty bonkers.
+They haven’t landed on Pluto yet, but have already so much… Google projects are pretty bonkers!

-21. Google X was founded in 2010 as a moonshot factory to battle the most urging world’s problems.
+21. Google X was founded in 2010 as a moonshot factory to battle the world's most pressing problems.